VAT Domestic Reverse Charge – Building and Construction Sector

 - Implement controls which will ensure that your VAT returns are compliant with the DRC changes and that any irregularities are picked up.

-Clear House Accountants are specialist Accountants in London.
+Located in London, Clear House Accountants is a specialist accounting firm.
 We have developed our in-house specialist VAT Accounting team with state-of-the-art training and development to be prepared for all matters VAT related.
 We have effective strategies and solutions which will help you stay ahead of compliance and complicated regulatory requirements.
 Speak to us to learn more.